Helping a Pair of Fearful Dachshunds: Free Training Tips

 How to Help Fearful Dachshunds

-As Taylor asked the guardians about the dogs and their day to day life, we learned that they didn’t know many commands.
-Well just like humans, dogs develop self esteem and confidence when they master new skills.
-If a pair of fearful dogs ever needed to develop some confidence it is this pair of scared Dachshunds.
+When Taylor asked the guardians about the dogs and their day to day life, we learned that they didn’t know many commands.
+Just like humans, dogs develop self esteem and confidence when they learn new skills.
+This is one of the easiest fearful dog tips out there.
+If a pair of fearful dogs ever needed to develop some confidence, it is this pair of scared Dachshunds.

-Since Wally and Tasha were so scared of strangers we used a delicate approach to training them.
-I began a clicker priming exercise while sitting on the floor.
-I tossed treats to encourage the anxious pups to come out from behind the couch.
-It took a lot of treats and no other attention from me, but eventually these scared Dachshunds were taking treats out of my hand.
+Since Wally and Tasha were so scared of strangers, we used a delicate approach to training them.
+I went over how to use marker words then ran through a clicker priming exercise while sitting on the floor.
+I started this process by tossing treats to encourage the anxious pups to come out from behind the couch.
+It took a lot of treats, but eventually these scared Dachshunds were taking treats out of my hand.
+Success.

-Tasha was the more confident of the two for this session which puzzled the guardians, as she is usually the more fearful dog.
+Tasha was the more confident of the two fearful Dachshunds in this session which puzzled the guardians, as she is usually the more fearful dog.
 Regardless, the treat tossing worked.
-I asked Taylor to repeat this approach when she returns for a follow up session.
+I asked Taylor to repeat this approach when she returns for a follow up session the follwiong week.

 Easy Way to Train Any Dog